algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 5.1 CPU architecture

-For this project we are following the Von Neumann architecture[^6], this architecture defines how a computer system works.
+For this project, we are following the Von Neumann architecture[^6].
+This architecture defines how a computer system works.
 It can be represented as the following:

 <img src="./img/von_neumann_architecture.png" height="300px">